CyberEyeResearchLabs/lorawan-stack/doc/content/guides/connecting-gateways/multitechconduit/_index.md

 Create a gateway by following the instructions for the [Console]({{< ref "/guides/getting-started/console#create-gateway" >}}) or the [CLI]({{< ref "/guides/getting-started/cli#create-gateway" >}}).

-> Note: The EUI of the gateway can be found at the bottom of the gateway under the field &quot;NODE LORA&quot;.
+> Note: The gateway EUI can be found at the bottom of the gateway under the field &quot;NODE LORA&quot;.

 ## Configuration